Richmond leaders brace for budget fallout from COVID-19 pandemic

 “This industry in the city is taxed at one of the highest rates in the nation, and they’re more vulnerable to any kind of crisis than restaurants in other areas.
 It makes us as a government more vulnerable because we depend so heavily on those revenues.”

-Richmond’s city attorney has expressed doubt that what Gray is calling for is legally permissible, according to an email obtained by the Times-Dispatch.
-Her resolution, if officially introduced, would be non-binding if the council adopts it.
+Richmond’s city attorney has expressed doubt that what Gray is calling for is legally permissible, according to an email obtained by the Richmond Times-Dispatch.
+Her resolution, if officially introduced, would be nonbinding if the council adopts it.

 “The mayor believes restaurants are a huge part of why Richmond thrives, and that we must do everything we can to support and empower them,” said Jim Nolan, the spokesman.